Michelle Jakubovics, PharmD, BCPS, BCGP

 Touro College of Pharmacy

 Dr. Michelle Jakubovics (Friedman) is a graduate of Touro College of Pharmacy where she received her Doctor of Pharmacy degree, and the Touro College Lander College of Arts and Sciences where she received her Bachelor of Science in Biology.
 After earning her PharmD degree she went on to complete a PGY-1 Pharmacy Practice Residency and PGY-2 Internal Medicine Pharmacy Residency at the ASHP-accredited pharmacy residency program at Kingsbrook Jewish Medical Center located in Brooklyn, New York.
-Her clinical practice site is Kingsbrook Jewish Medical Center where she provides inpatient clinical pharmacy services to a 40-bed general medicine unit and serves as the director of the PGY-2 Internal Medicine Pharmacy Residency Program.
-Dr. Jakubovics is a board certified pharmacotherapy specialist (BCPS) and geriatric pharmacist (BCGP).
+Dr. Jakubovics is a board-certified pharmacotherapy specialist (BCPS) and geriatric pharmacist (BCGP).
 Her research interests include diabetes management in the hospital and anticoagulation in special patient populations.

 - Internal Medicine,